pnorouzi/rl-path-racing/README.md

   *  We Implemented the foundation/structure of SQN for training.
 This includes defining appropriate observation state and possible reward structure
-  *  We are almost done with integrating pure pursuit with RL structure so that we can take RL output and act on it and control the car appropritely
+  *  We are done with integrating pure pursuit with RL structure so that we can take RL output and act on it and control the car appropritely
+  *  We are shifting to a local coordinate frame and including all sensor reading for the RL observation state.
+  *  We will integrate the TTC path selector into the RL framework
+  *  Reward shaping